astariul/github-hosted-pypi/README.md

 As you may know, `pip` can install Github-hosted package if given in the form `pip install git+<repo_link>`.
 This PyPi index is just an index of links to other Github repository.

 Github pages are public, so this PyPi index is public.
-But it just contain links to other Github repositories, no code is hosted on this PyPi index !.
+But it just contain links to other Github repositories, no code is hosted on this PyPi index !

 If the repository hosting code is private, you will need to authenticate with Github to be able to clone it, effectively making it private.

+---

+If you wonder more specifically about supply chain attacks, check [the section about it](#a-word-about-supply-chain-attacks) !

 #### Q. What happen behind the scenes ?